AdamKyle/flare/resources/info/home/section-1.md

 - **Leaderboards?**: Nope.
 There is no way for you to see if another player is doing better or worse than you.

 - **What's the max level?**: 1000.
 This is subject to change with future updates.
 At level 500, you will gain 75% of the xp, at level 750 you will gain 50%, at level 950 you will gain 25% and finally at level 1000 you will gain none.
+  There is hpw ever a [quest](/information/quests) item, called the Sash of Heavens  that will allow you to level to the new Max (at the time of this writing its 3600), which changes every month (adding 100 levels to the cap).

 - **Can I play on mobile?**: Of course!
 How ever note a couple of things:
     - For iPad Pro users Please play in portrait mode.
 The map is too squished in landscape mode.